 *Please note: This position is unpaid.

-Email your cover letter and resume to email@example.com, only short-listed candidates will be contacted.
+If you are interested in becoming a correspondent for the OWP, please email your cover letter and resume to your regional director (see below), only short-listed candidates will be contacted.